UltramanDaika/Flink/readme.txt

-I am your grand father
+I am yGit is a distributed version control system.
-I am Yi Zeng under any circusmant
+Git is free software distributed under the GPL.